The BEST gluten free scones recipe – enjoy a warm comforting and fluffy morning treat without the bloating feeling from gluten!

-If you love carbs but hate feeling sick after eating gluten, then these beautiful baked goods are for you!
-They are rich with maple flavors and incredible easy to mix together.
+If you love carbs, pastries, and chocolate chip muffins but hate feeling sick after eating gluten, then these tasty gluten-free scones are for you!
+These beautiful baked goods (without xanthan gum added) are rich with maple flavors and incredible easy to whip together.

 - Add an extra egg white to help bind the dough.
 Eggs help to bind regular and gluten free baked goods together to prevent flaking apart.
-For example in my gluten free bread recipe I use about six eggs, but I tell you what.
-Those eggs are what aids to hold the bread together well (along with tapioca flour).
+For example in my gluten free bread recipe I use about six eggs which many seem like a lot, but those eggs are what aids to hold the bread together well (along with tapioca flour).

 - Incorporate tapioca flour with a gluten free flour mix.
-Tapioca flour is one of my favorite gluten free flours to use in baked goods because it helps to make the dough moist rather than using just a premade gluten free mix.
+Tapioca flour is one of my favorite gluten free starch alternatives to use in baked goods.
+It helps to make the dough moist rather than using just a premade gluten free mix.
 I usually always add extra in my recipes even though it is already in a lot of gluten-free flour mixes.

 - Use the recommended gluten free flour mix.
 I say this strongly, “Do not use a garbanzo bean or banana flour or plain rice flour for this recipe”.
 I tried it with a garbanzo bean flour mix on accident and it made it too moist and then fell apart after baking.
 It will not work.
 Same with a banana flour, which will be too moist and a plain rice flour will be too dry and cause it to fall apart.
 I like to use Cup4Cup flour since it has a bit of milk powder in it which helps keep these moist.
 Bob’s Red Mill 1-to-1 Baking Flour works well too.